mozilla-iam/cis/python-modules/README.md

 Contains all code needed to support the output of logs to Cloudwatch consolidated logging.
 Provides a `streamHandler` interface and centralized configuration for `DEBUG`, `INFO`, etc.

-**cis_fake_well_known**

-Contains faking functionality and a dummy server to provide JWKS key material for testing sign/verify operations.

-_User Stories_

-- As a developer I need a way to retrieve `.well-known` configurations prior to the data being available on auth.mozilla.com

 **cis_fake_change_service**

 Contains a dummy server that provides mocked responses identical to sending a message successfully to the kinesis stream.